gregnb/mui-datatables/README.md

 }
 ```
 Supported customizable components:
+ * `Checkbox`
  * `TableBody`
+ * `TableViewCol` - The component that displays the view/hide list of columns on the toolbar.
- * `TableFilterList` - you can pass `ItemComponent` prop to render custom filter list item
+ * `TableFilterList` - You can pass `ItemComponent` prop to render custom filter list item.
  * `TableFooter`
  * `TableHead`
  * `TableResize`